pauloamgomes/contentful-better-slugs/README.md

 - Work with Gatsby Preview
 - Ability to automatically generate the slug with information from other fields (including referenced fields)
-- Autogeneration of slug doesn't end with entry is published
+- Autogeneration of slug doesn't end when the entry is published

 ## Overview